craigspaeth/exscript/README.md

 ### Refactoring

 - Break up into module around Elixir primatives or chapter heads in the guide (Basic types, Basic operators, etc.)
+- Hoist ExScript namespace to top of module

 ### Tooling